1968 Democratic National Convention: Preparations

+Yippie publicity stunts

-While several protests had taken place before serious violence occurred, the events headed by the Yippies were not without satire.
-Surrounded by reporters on August 23, 1968, Yippie leader Rubin, folk singer Phil Ochs, and other activists held their own presidential nominating convention with their candidate Pigasus, an actual pig.
-When the Yippies paraded Pigasus at the Civic Center, ten policemen arrested Ochs, Rubin, Pigasus, and six others.
-This resulted in a great deal of media attention for Pigasus.
+The leaders of the Yippies (Youth International Party), Abbie Hoffman and Jerry Rubin, attempted to provoke authorities by proclaiming: "We are dirty, smelly, grimy and foul...we will piss and shit and fuck in public...we will be constantly stoned or tripping on every drug known to man".
+Surrounded by reporters on August 23, 1968, Yippie leader Rubin, folk singer Phil Ochs, and other activists held their own convention with their candidate Pigasus, an actual pig.
+When the Yippies paraded Pigasus at the Civic Center, ten policemen arrested Ochs, Rubin, Pigasus, and six others, attracting media attention.

 A peaceful demonstration was held in Lincoln Park led by Rubin and Hoffman, with the Yippie leaders calling the demonstrators to respect the 11 pm curfew.
 The Beatnik poet Allen Ginsberg ended the demonstration by chanting "Om".
 The next day was supposed to be the "Festival of Life" in Lincoln Park, but the police confiscated the truck upon which a rock band was to play.
-The mood soon turned ugly with the demonstrators calling the police, "Motherfuckers!" while the police shouted, "Kill the Commies!"
-The police fired tear gas into the crowd while beating up the photographers and journalists present.
-Tom Hayden, one of the leaders of the SDS and co-organizer of the protests, was arrested for the first time.
+The demonstrators and police began shouting insults at each other while the police fired tear gas into the crowd and beat up the photographers and journalists present.
+Tom Hayden, one of the leaders of the SDS and co-organizer of the protests, was arrested.

 The next day, what was billed as "Unbirthday Party" for President Johnson was planned to be held in Lincoln Park.
 Hayden, who had been freed on bail after his arrest the previous day, attended the "Unbirthday Party".
 He was recognized by a policeman, Constable Ralph Bell, who beat him and then arrested him for violating his bail conditions.
 Also attending the "Unbirthday Party" were Rubin and Bobby Seale of the Black Panther Party, who both called for "roasting pigs" in their speeches.
 In the evening, a demonstration was held at Grant Park opposite the Hilton Hotel, which was peaceful as bands such as Peter, Paul and Mary played folk music.
 When 600 Illinois National Guardsmen appeared, Hayden, who had been bailed out a second time, picked up his megaphone to shout that everybody should go home.